 Learning the guitar can be a lot of fun.
 It can also be a challenge.
 Generally, everyone’s journey is a little different.

-But you’re probably wondering how much work it’s going to take and how much time you’re going to need to put in to get to where you feel comfortable on the instrument.
+But you’re probably wondering how long it’s going to take and how much work you’re going to need to put in to get to where you feel comfortable on the instrument.

 That’s what we’re going to look at here.